 freedom is slavery

 ignorance is strength.”

 (Book 1, Chapter1, pg.6)

-By weakening strength and independence of public minds and making them to live in a continuous state of propaganda-induced terror, the Party forced them to accept anything, no matter if that was entirely illogical.
+By weakening strength and independence of public minds, and forcing them to live in a continuous state of propaganda-induced terror, the Party forced the people to accept anything, no matter if that was entirely illogical.

 - Paradox: This term is a paradox, as it conveys a contradictory idea